Before you hate on me, there’s one thing you should know – I signed the petition!

 If you’re a listener of my podcast, then my answer here is going to be “you’re joking, right?”

-The New Music Industry Podcast has over 200 episodes as of this writing, and I’ve talked about dozens (if not hundreds) of alternative ways you can monetize your music.
+The New Music Industry Podcast has nearly 300 episodes as of this writing, and I’ve talked about dozens (if not hundreds) of alternative ways you can monetize your music.
 It’s kind of what I’m known for actually.

-Here’s a small sample (and I do mean small) of opportunities just waiting to be tapped.
+Here’s a small sample (and I do mean small sample) of opportunities just waiting to be tapped.

 The first is bundling and packaging your music: